annemorris/Data-Guide-1/98-helpful_tools.md

 ---
 layout: page
-title: Tools and Methods
+title: Helpful tools
 ---

-Tips and steps to get data with the programming language R
+Tips and steps to get data with the language R

 ---